NicolasTfile/simple_shell/README.md

-Read me file to our Simple Shell Project
+Read me file to our Simple Shell Project.